k2052/sdkv/README.md

 # sdkv

 A sd wrapper that takes parameters and then finds and replaces mustache formatted tags using those keys and values.
-For example, sedkv --name butts will find and replace every {{name}} with butts in all the files
+For example, sdkv --name butts will find and replace every {{name}} with butts in all the files

 ## Installation/Usage